The GED degree is equivalent to a common high school diploma, so it allows you to enroll in credit-bearing college coursework.

 So first, you’ll have to apply to a community college or university.
 There are many doctors in America who first signed up for community college to transition later to a 4-year university to go on to medical school later.

-Usually, medical schools prefer if you take the required science and math prerequisite courses at a 4-year college or university rather than at a community college.
+Usually, medical schools prefer that you take the required science and math prerequisite courses at a 4-year college or university rather than at a community college.

 Prerequisite math and science courses include:

 - Biology (at least 1 year, but generally many more bio courses)

 Bear in mind that you’ll need to take and pass the MCAT as well and that you need high scores to get admitted to medical school.
 Though the MCAT is a challenging exam, you can attain great scores if you give all you’ve got in your undergraduate classes.